Swamp coolers are a great alternative for those living in places like the southwest desert, where humidity rarely falls below 60%.

 Also known as “evaporative” or “desert” air coolers, the way they work is simple.
 Swamp coolers use a fan to draw the dry air out of your home and pass it over several moistened pads.
 As the air collides with the pads, it absorbs the moisture and the “chill” of the water along with it.
 A second fan then circulates the now cool air back into your home.
 Think about how cold you feel after leaving the pool on a hot day – the principle is the same.

-For those living in Las Vegas or Phoenix, these ecologically friendly systems are perfect for low-cost home cooling.
+For those living in Las Vegas, these ecologically friendly systems are perfect for low-cost home cooling.
 The dry desert air allows swamp coolers to not only provide air conditioning for your home, but it also acts as a humidifier, making your home both cool and comfortable.

 Of course, even the most efficient machines still need repairs, and swamp coolers are no exception.
 If you are experiencing problems with your cooling unit, require maintenance, or even just have questions, the experts at Dwellness are here to help.